Exchange spring magnet: Magnetostatic energy

 The magnetostatic energy is the energy stored in the field generated by a material's magnetic moments.
 The magnet's field reaches its maximum intensity if all the magnetic moments orient in one direction; this is what occurs in a hard magnet.
 In order to prevent building up the magnetic field, sometimes magnetic moments tend to form loops.
 That way, the energy stored in the magnetic field can be constrained; this is what occurs in a soft magnet.
 What determines whether a magnet is hard or soft is the dominant term of its magnetic energy.
-For hard magnets, the anisotropy constant is relatively large, making the magnetic moments align with easy axis.
+For hard magnets, the anisotropy constant is relatively large, making the magnetic moments align with the easy axis.
 The opposite case applies to soft magnets, in which the magnetostatic energy is dominant.

 Another magnetostatic energy arises interaction with an external field.
 Magnetic moments naturally try to align with the applied field.

 Since the magnetostatic energy dominates in the soft magnet, the magnetic moments tend to successfully orient along the external field.